How Tests Are Scored

 Score review for constructed-response tests consists of having a scorer review the responses and the original scores to determine whether the ratings are consistent with the scoring rules established for that test.

-The score review service is not available for multiple-choice questions because those answers are scored once at the test center, and then transmitted to ETS, where they are verified before being reported.
+The score review service is not available for selected-response questions because those answers are scored once at the test center, and then transmitted to ETS, where they are verified before being reported.
+The score review service is also unavailable for the American Sign Language test because the original scoring process is exceptionally rigorous with 3–6 scorers reviewing and contributing to the scoring of each interview.

 How Test Takers Request a Score Review